denizersin/reservation-railway/README.md

 # run scripts
-bun run re-create-db # to create the database and migrate the tables bun run init-db # to seed the database with some data
+bun run re-create-db # to create the database and migrate the tables <br>

+bun run init-db # to seed the database with some data

 user:user@gmail.com password:user